jannis-kiriasis/insured/README.md

 ## Acknowledgements

-I'm an SEO specialist working for a insurance company in Dublin.
+I'm an SEO specialist working for an insurance company in Dublin.
 So I have some experience with Google tools and marketing life insurance policies to people.

 Brian Macharia, my mentor, helped me test the website functionalities and provide excellent recommendations.